What Is CCTV Monitoring

 6. Limitation of Fire Spread:

-– By controlling the fire at its source, sprinkler systems help prevent the rapid spread of flames and the generation of toxic smoke.
+Sprinkler systems control fire at its source, helping prevent the rapid spread of flames and the generation of toxic smoke.
 This containment is crucial for the safety of occupants and emergency responders.

 7. Protection 24/7:

 – Fire sprinkler systems operate automatically around the clock.
-They provide continuous protection, whether the building is occupied or vacant, ensuring a swift response in the event of a fire at any time.
+They provide continuous protection, whether the building is occupied or vacant, ensuring a swift response at any time in the event of a fire.

 8. Lower Insurance Costs: